Trump Administration Considering 'Travel Ban' On Guatemalans After Asylum Snub

 The White House official emphasized that the Trump administration would simply use long-standing powers taken by many past administrations to block citizens of some countries from entering the United States.

-In 1986, President Reagan imposed a ban on Cuban nationals and, in 1988, on certain Nicaraguan officials for the "unjustified expulsion from Nicaragua of the United States Ambassador and seven other United States diplomats."
+In 1986, President Ronald Reagan imposed a ban on Cuban nationals and, in 1988, on certain Nicaraguan officials for the "unjustified expulsion from Nicaragua of the United States Ambassador and seven other United States diplomats."
 The Clinton and Obama administrations also blocked some foreign nationals from entering the U.S.

-But immigration specialists, such as David Bier of the Cato institute argue no president has used the provision on the same scale as Trump.
+But immigration specialists, such as David Bier of the Cato Institute, argue that no president has used the provision on the same scale as Trump.

 "No prior ban had ever targeted multiple nationalities at the same time," Bier told NPR.
 "And only one earlier ban in 1986 had included an entire nationality and that one only did so for a few months.
 This would be a far broader use of the travel ban authority that we've seen by any prior president."